axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 ## parse_kv {#parse-kv}

-Separate a string consisting of whitespace or comma-separated `key=value` pairs (for example, WELF-formatted messages).
+Split a string consisting of whitespace or comma-separated `key=value` pairs (for example, WELF-formatted messages).

 Usage: `parse_kv(msg, value_separator="=", pair_separator=", ", stray_words_key="stray_words")`

-The `value_separator` must be a single-character string.
-The `pair_separator` must be a string.
+The `value_separator` must be a single character.
+The `pair_separator` can consist of multiple characters.

 For details, see {{% xref "/filterx/filterx-parsing/key-value-parser/_index.md" %}}.